LU014/AILMENT/README.md

 # Together with metadata ('patient_id' can be other common parts from your data)
 data = pd.merge(data, metadata, on='patient_id', how='inner')
 ```
-3. Machine learning models/framework
+<b>3.
+Machine learning models/framework</b>

-For conducting ML models for EMC_CanML, you can follow the code in "<b>Examples</b>", where you will see examples for RF or XGB with binary classification or multi-class classification.
+For conducting ML models for EMC_CanML, you can follow the code in "<i>Examples</i>", where you will see examples for RF or XGB with binary classification or multi-class classification.

-4. Integrative evaluation of predictive performance (to do this, you need to collect the ML outcomes from ML models that you included in the EMC_CanML framework)
+<b>4.
+Integrative evaluation of predictive performance</b> (to do this, you need to collect the ML outcomes from ML models that you included in the EMC_CanML framework)

-See code <b>"Data Analysis/Accuracy_AUROC_itersPlot.ipynb"</b> for accuracy and AUROC
+See code <i>"Data Analysis/Accuracy_AUROC_itersPlot.ipynb"</i> for accuracy and AUROC

-See code <b>"Data Analysis/P_R_F1_itersPlot.ipynb"</b> for precision, recall, and F1-score
+See code <i>"Data Analysis/P_R_F1_itersPlot.ipynb"</i> for precision, recall, and F1-score

-5. Integrative feature importance analysis for microbial involvement identification (to do this, you need to collect the ML outcomes from ML models that you included in the EMC_CanML framework)
+<b>5.
+Integrative feature importance analysis for microbial involvement identification</b> (to do this, you need to collect the ML outcomes from ML models that you included in the EMC_CanML framework)

-See code <b>"Data Analysis/FI_itersPlot.ipynb"</b>
+See code <i>"Data Analysis/FI_itersPlot.ipynb"</i>

 -------------------------------------